Alive in the Killing Fields

-Plot
+Synopsis

 Nawuth Keat was the fifth of eight children in a Cambodian village known as Salatrave.
 His father was a prosperous rice farmer, owning both a motorcycle and a tractor.
 This wealth places Nawuth and his family in particular danger from the Khmer Rouge.

 After the dictator Pol Pot overruns the government with the aid of the Khmer Rouge, Nawuth's life is completely transformed.
 Without warning, Salatrave is attacked and Nawuth's mother, grandmother, sister, aunt, and uncle are massacred.
 Nawuth himself is shot three times.
 Nawuth survives his attack and is sent by his father to live in the city of Battambang with his older sister, Chantha.
 Nawuth's father remains in Salatrave.

 Eventually, the Khmer Rouge invade Battambang and Nawuth is forced to flee with his brothers (Hackly, Bunna, and Chanty), Chantha, and Chantha's fiancé (Van Lan).
 They return to the ruins of Salatrave, where Chantha and Van Lan are soon married.

 Nawuth's father flees to the jungle to escape certain death, while Nawuth and the rest of the family are forced into labour by the Khmer Rouge.
 Food is scarce and they suffer from malnutrition.
 The family is further separated when Bunna is forced to join a chat, a team of teenagers forced to build dams and huts.
 Nawuth eventually escapes from the labour camp and joins his father in the jungle, where he stays for many months.
 While in the Jungle, Nawuth is forced to eat monkeys, turtles, snakes, and whatever other animals he can kill.

 Nawuth later rejoins Van Lan, only to find nothing has changed for the better.
 There is less food and the murders have gotten worse.
 At this time Nawuth witnesses an old man's murder and realizes how truly evil the Khmer Rouge are.

 After some time back, food is too scarce to survive.
 During that year, more people died from starvation than from bullets.